Anirgb00/Summer-of-Code-with-SymPy/README.md

 My GSoC Experience and Learnings:
 I've been writing weekly blog-posts documenting my journey during GSoC.
-The blog is hosted at namannimmo.me/emerald.
 This experience was so amazing and complete and I learned lots of different things; I can't write them all in here.

 But, here are a few: